Last Updated on September 7, 2020 by Anne Thynne

 - It runs quietly

-- Inner divider allows you to use different filtration media
+- Inner divider allows you to use different filter media

 - Anti-airlock system prevents unexpected stops